 I also got popcorn at one of the snack stands and even though I felt it would probably be safe, I asked to see the packaging for the popcorn and the oil it’s cooked in.
 It was safe.

-On one last day we had a lunch reservation at Akershus Royal Banquet Hall which is another character dining with the princesses.
+On our last day we had a lunch reservation at Akershus Royal Banquet Hall which is another character dining with the princesses.
 I had a very satisfying lunch with a sampler platter.
 Every meal also comes with the salad bar which includes cold salad, meats, bread, etc. I took one look at it and said, “No way am I eating off of that!”
 So I just asked a chef standing nearby if I could get a simple side salad with ranch dressing.
 She went into the back and made me something fresh and safe.

 Another one of my favorites is the Patisserie in France.
 I was blown away to find that Disney tries to hire people actually from the different countries within Epcot.
 So in France, the employees speak French and have accents.
 Such an authentic experience.
 I asked which desserts were gluten-free and there was a bit of a communication barrier when trying to explain Celiac Disease and cross-contamination, so they asked me to write it out.
 As soon as they saw it written out they knew exactly what I was trying to say.